EPCCed/OpenMP_Self_Service/content/Part0_Introduction/template.md

-# Shared Memory Programming with OpenMP
+# Introduction to Course XYZ

 This course aims to inform users of...